 Share Your Broadcast

-You can view the web address of your Beam channel by clicking the “Your channel” link in the Broadcast setup dialog.
+You can view the web address of your Mixer channel by clicking the “Your channel” link in the Broadcast setup dialog.
 Your channel has the same name as your Xbox gamertag name.
 So, when you click the link, you’ll be taken to the page with an address like this:

 Give this address to your friends or anyone else who you want to share your gameplay with.
 Anyone who visits the page can watch your stream live and chat with other viewers.